|View on TensorFlow.org||Run in Google Colab||View source on GitHub||Download notebook|

 import matplotlib.pyplot as plt plt.scatter(inputs, outputs, c='b') plt.scatter(inputs, model(inputs), c='r') plt.show() print('Current loss: %1.6f' % loss(model(inputs), outputs).numpy())

 <Figure size 640x480 with 1 Axes> Current loss: 8.795680

 With the network and training data, train the model using gradient descent to update the weights variable (

 b) to reduce the loss.
 There are many variants of the gradient descent scheme that are captured in

 tf.train.Optimizer—our recommended implementation.
 But in the spirit of building from first principles, here you will implement the basic math yourself with the help of

 def train(model, inputs, outputs, learning_rate): with tf.GradientTape() as t: current_loss = loss(model(inputs), outputs) dW, db = t.gradient(current_loss, [model.W, model.b]) model.W.assign_sub(learning_rate * dW) model.b.assign_sub(learning_rate * db)

 Finally, let's repeatedly run through the training data and see how

-tf.keras will be much more convenient since it provides higher level building blocks (called "layers"), utilities to save and restore state, a suite of loss functions, a suite of optimization strategies, and more.
+tf.keras provides higher level building blocks (called "layers"), utilities to save and restore state, a suite of loss functions, a suite of optimization strategies, and more.
 Read the TensorFlow Keras guide to learn more.